 If you think your plant is already too far gone and is extremely neglected, leggy and with few flowers, just go ahead and prune back aggressively to just below the rim of the basket or container.
 Always follow any aggressive pruning by regular fertilisation to boost growth.

 How to Avoid “Flat Topping”

-It’s very easy to prevent this, just regularly prune the leggy stems to encourage bushy growth near the top of the basket or container.
+I’ve found it very easy to prevent this: I just prune the leggy stems once every week or so in the summer to encourage bushy growth near the top of the basket or container.

 If you’ve neglected a trailing petunia, just go ahead and aggressively prune away so there’s around 12 inches of the plant overhanging the edge of the basket.
-It won’t take long for the plant to grow and much of it will be in the top section.
+Petunias are very fast-growing plants and I’ve seen them recover quickly from aggressive pruning like this.

 How Often Should Trailing Petunias be Watered?

 Here’s my watering regimen for my petunia baskets and containers that I keep in full sun:

 - Cloudy, overcast, cool, dull summer days – water every two to four days.

 - Typical summer day – water every day or every two days.

 - Very very hot summer days – water morning and evening.